frappe/chat/README.md

 # Frappe Chat

-Modern Chat application for the frappe ecosystem
+Modern Chat application for the Frappe ecosystem

 ## Table of Contents